 - An eligible employee shall earn credit for sick leave with full pay at the rate of 7.5 hours for each month of service.
-The amount of leave accumulated at the time when illness or injury begins shall be available in full, and additional leave shall continue to accrue while an employee is using that already accumulated. - There shall be no limit in the amount of sick leave that may be accumulated.
+The amount of leave accumulated at the time when illness or injury begins shall be available in full, and additional leave shall continue to accrue while an employee is using that already accumulated. - There shall be no limit in the amount of sick leave that may be accumulated. - Accumulated sick leave is to be used when an employee, spouse, and/or child is ill or injured or obtaining medical or dental consultation or treatment.
+Acceptable evidence of disability may be required before allowing the use of sick leave. - Exceptions and applications of this policy beyond spouse and children, e.g., members of household, may be granted by the Executive Director.

-1 Staff Note: For example, Employee A is separating from IBHE and has accrued 50 days of unused vacation leave; the employee's rate of vacation is 22 working days per year.
+1 Staff Note: For example, Employee A is separating from IBHE and has accrued 50 days of unused vacation leave; the employee's rate of vacation accrual is 22 working days per year.
 The maximum payout of vacation time for Employee A is no more than 44 days.

-- Accumulated sick leave is to be used when an employee, spouse, and/or child is ill or injured or obtaining medical or dental consultation or treatment.
-Acceptable evidence of disability may be required before allowing the use of sick leave. - Exceptions and applications of this policy beyond spouse and children, e.g., members of household, may be granted by the Executive Director. - A former employee who separates in good standing and returns to employment within two years, shall have former accrued sick leave restored unless the time has been used by the State Universities Retirement System in the final retirement calculation. - Upon termination of employment for any reason, an employee is entitled to be paid for one-half of unused sick leave that accrued during the period of time from January 1, 1984 through December 31, 1997. - Unused and unpaid sick leave may be accepted by another state agency to which an employee transfers subject to certain requirements.
+- A former employee who separates in good standing and returns to employment within two years, shall have former accrued sick leave restored unless the time has been used by the State Universities Retirement System in the final retirement calculation. - Upon termination of employment for any reason, an employee is entitled to be paid for one-half of unused sick leave that accrued during the period of time from January 1, 1984 through December 31, 1997. - Unused and unpaid sick leave may be accepted by another state agency to which an employee transfers subject to certain requirements.
 The Illinois Board of Higher Education may accept unused and unpaid sick leave accrued for an employee transferring from another state agency, provided the previous employer will furnish the Board with verification of such unused and unpaid sick leave. - Under certain circumstances unused and unpaid sick leave may be credited as additional service credit by the State Universities Retirement System at the time of retirement.
 Contact SURS for more information.